Security deposit admin is a compliance headache. Your leasing pipeline doesn’t have to be.

 Organize all supporting documents in a logical order.
 Include the move-in inspection report first, followed by move-out inspection photos, then repair invoices or estimates, and finally cleaning receipts.
 Label each document clearly and reference them in the deduction letter (e.g., “See attached Exhibit A – Master Bedroom Carpet Damage Photos”).

 Review your state’s specific requirements before sending the letter.
-Verify that you are sending the letter within the required timeframe, that all mandatory language is included, and that you are using an acceptable delivery method.
+Verify the letter is sent within the required timeframe.
+Ensure all mandatory language is included.
+Confirm an acceptable delivery method is used.
 Some states require certified mail, while others accept regular mail or email.

 Best Practices for Template Customization